 Well lovelies, this where I post and answer some of the questions that get submitted to me (you can submit yours on my contact page).
-Once a week I choose a question and answer it right here, it can be about me as an author or any fan questions that people might have about my book!

 You can also visit my Instagram for daily updates about what I’m writing, insights to my daily life and of course lots of pictures of my veggie garden! @j.d_evergreen